"Make Instagram Instagram again!"

 Mosseri responded to the backlash with a video stating that photos would still be supported, but that the platform would continue to focus more on video content.

 So, what can you do if you just want to post photos on Instagram?
-Do you have to lip sync and dance for Reels if you want to stay relevant?
+Do you have to lip sync or dance to trending Reels audio if you want to stay relevant?
 Not quite.

 How to Make a Reel on Instagram With Photos